svetlin-mladenov/ff/README.md

 FF
 ========

-FF is a simple linux char device that when read from returns only bytes containing 0xff.
+FF is a simple linux char device that when read from returns bytes containing only 0xff.

 ## Compilation
     $ make

 ## Installation
-    $ sudo make load #will insmod the module and copy a simple udev rule which changes the permissions of /dev/ff to 0666
+    $ sudo make load

+This will insmod the module and copy a simple udev rule which changes the permissions of /dev/ff to 0666

 ## Usage
     $ dd if=/dev/ff of=<output-goes-here>

 ## Deinstallation
-    $ sudo make unload #will rmmod the module and remove the rule from udev
+    $ sudo make unload

+This will rmmod the module and remove the rule from udev